Roy617/Roy/index.md

 Hello and welcome to this blog.
-This is Roy.

 ![Image of fast.ai logo](images/IMG_6418.JPG)

 ## This is a title

-And you can include links, like this [link to fast.ai](https://www.fast.ai).
-Posts will appear after this file.
+It is Roy, this blog is for 4630.